Head of Faculty: Mr D. Payne

 Contact Email: firstname.lastname@example.org

 We are passionate about the importance of Geography in the 21st Century.
 It is a subject that develops an understanding of the complex and inter-related issues that we face in our lives such as climate change, poverty and deprivation, global shifts in economic power and the challenge of sustainable resource use.
 It is a subject that delivers a diversity of transferable skills and breadth of knowledge that equips students so well for life during and after school.
-The Geography Department aims to develop in all pupils a fascination and interest in the world around them and an appetite for investigating geographical issues, through a wide variety of learning experiences.
-The Department has run a range of very successful trips for pupils that help the Geography to ‘come alive’, including a trip to Iceland.
+The Geography Department aims to develop in all students a fascination and interest in the world around them and an appetite for investigating geographical issues, through a wide variety of learning experiences.
+The Department has run a range of very successful trips for students that help the Geography to ‘come alive’, including a trip to Iceland.

 Subject Leader: Mrs J. Jacques-Butterworth